armory/documentation/docs/2. user guide/deploying.md

 Prerequisites and Assumptions:

-- You are deploying to AWS
+- You are deploying to Amazon Web Services (AWS)
 - You know how to create pipelines and utilize the [Bake stage](baking_images.md)
 - You understand Spinnaker's [naming conventions](../overview/naming_conventions.md)
 - You are familiar with ELB configuration